mattmartin14/dream_machine/go_code/rest_service/readme.md

 }
 ```

 For the API and DB functions, you will notice that each calls a separate function to actually retrieve the joke text, either from a live API call or a database.
-The default path just serves up a standard message and does not sub calls.
+The default path just serves up a standard message and does not do any sub calls.

 ---
 ### Fetching the data from an API
-Alright, so now our routes are setup, let's take a look at the actual code that gets the joke text and sends it back to the handlers.
+Alright, so now that our routes are setup, let's take a look at the actual code that gets the joke text and sends it back to the handlers.
 Below is the code that does a live api call to the public free Chuck Norris API:

 ```GO
 package app